 Pursuant to the Act, an AEI is entitled to continuation coverage for any period in which coverage is elected on or after February 17, 2009 if he pays 35% of the applicable COBRA premium otherwise required for such coverage.
 The Service has previously stated that an employer may not automatically reduce the premium for an AEI; rather, an individual who believes that he is an AEI entitled to premium assistance under the Act is required to apply to the group health plan to be treated as such.
 For this purpose, the DOL has published a model application to be distributed with the revised election forms.
-It remains unclear, however, whether an individual who is a "high income individual" (i.e. generally, an individual with modified adjusted gross income over \$125,000 or, in the case of married taxpayers filing jointly, \$250,000), and whose taxable income would otherwise be increased by all or a portion of the premium assistance provided under the Act, is required to affirmatively waive the premium assistance, as stated in the Act, or may simply decline to apply for it.
+It remains unclear, however, whether an individual who is a "high income individual" (i.e. generally, an individual with modified adjusted gross income over \$125,000 or, in the case of married taxpayers filing jointly, \$250,000), and whose taxable income would otherwise be increased by all or a portion of the premium assistance provided under the Act, is required to apply for it.
 Neither the Service nor the DOL have addressed this point.